folio-org/ui-ldp/README.md

 For historical reasons, ui-ldp also makes use of mod-configuration to store two further peices of configuration information: the limits on how many records to show in search results, and the tables to be disabled for searching.
 Both of these should probably be moved to use mod-ldp's own configuration store.

+## Permissions

+For users who need only to search in the LDP, it suffices to assign the `module.ldp.enabled` permission ("UI: LDP module is enabled").

+The `settings.ldp.enabled` permission ("Settings (LDP): Can view settings") should be assigned only to administrators, along with whichever specific `ui-ldp.settings.*` permissions are appropriate.

+## Database issues

+In the LDP database, the `srs_marctab` table uses a special index which is not yet supported by the LDP app, and as a result it could put a lot of load on the LDP database.
+To prevent this, go to **Settings** > **LDP** > **Table availability**m and under **Schema `public`**, check `srs_marctab`.
+This will disable that table in the LDP app.
+(In the future we plan for the LDP app to support the `srs_marctab` table fully.)

+For any local tables that are visible in the LDP App, indexes should be created on all columns.
+Again this will avoid putting too much load on the database.
+In the future we plan for the LDP App to disable filtering automatically on columns that do not have indexes (see [UILDP-52](https://issues.folio.org/browse/UILDP-52).)

 ## Additional information

 ### Other documentation